NGO Management Internship in Malawi

 Fee Breakdown

 Start and end dates of the internship are flexible and will be discussed during the application process.
-The organization is open to a remote internship, but preference and priority is given to interns on the ground.
+The organization is open to remote placements, but preference and priority is given to interns on the ground.

 Inclusions